Puerto Rico dam: Evacuations begin along river

-(CNN)All people living near the Guajataca River in northwest Puerto Rico should evacuate immediately because of a possible dam breach, the National Weather Service in San Juan said Friday afternoon on Twitter.
+(CNN)All people living near the Guajataca River in northwest Puerto Rico should evacuate immediately because of an "imminent dam break," the National Weather Service in San Juan said Friday afternoon.

 "All Areas surrounding the Guajataca River should evacuate NOW.
 Their lives are in DANGER!
-Please SHARE!" the tweet said.
+Please SHARE!" an earlier tweet said.

-About 70,000 people in the area of the Guajataca Dam that have been told to evacuate, National Guard spokeswoman Yennifer Alvarez told CNN's Leyla Santiago.
+About 70,000 people in the area of the Guajataca Dam have been told to evacuate, National Guard spokeswoman Yennifer Alvarez told CNN's Leyla Santiago.

+The NWS issued a flash-flood notice for the towns of Isabela and Quebradillas, which are about 6 miles apart.

 Developing story - more to come